BigTeamDotCo/eventually/readme.md

 ### What has already been done?

-- Caching of database requests: `memory-cache` on npm
 - creating, destroying and managing clusters: `cluster` on npm or nodejs clusters in docs
 - a loop that will do checks for next tasks `node-schedule`